jnkyto/Unikko/.github/ISSUE_TEMPLATE/bug_report.md

 - [x] I know how checkboxes work and how to use them properly.
 - [ ] I am sure that I have the latest versions of Fabric loader and Fabric API installed.
 - [ ] I have tried to reproduce this bug without any other mods, like Sodium or OptiFine.
-- [ ] I have tried to reproduce this bug using the latest available release of EpstoriClient.
+- [ ] I have tried to reproduce this bug using the latest available release of Unikko.